 Where you have many good note taking apps for the Mac such as Bear, Apple Notes, Evernote, OneNote and more, there are a lot less for Windows.
 For all-round note apps you have to rely on Evernote and OneNote.
 On new Windows PCs, OneNote is installed by default.

-Evernote has fallen behind the competition in recent years.They are working on a major update and might bring them back to the top.
-It is still one of the better all-rounders.
+Evernote is one of the founding farthers of note apps and had a big update in 2020.
+It had mixed reactions, but after a few months I have to say I like it.
+It is still one of the better all-rounders with apps for all major platforms (Windows, macOS, iOS, Android and Linux).
 Do you just want an app for taking notes without frills?
 Then try Simplenote.
 A good app that does exactly that and it is free.

 Do you like taking notes with a pen and if you have something like a Surface Pro, then you should try Nebo as alternative to OneNote.
 It costs € 9.99 and it is worth every penny.
 You make handwritten notes and Nebo easily converts the note into typed text and it does that almost flawlessly.Download Evernote Download Simplenote Download Nebo Download Notion